Barnwell: How all 32 teams can win Super Bowl LIII

 It's not difficult to envision a scenario in which the Saints get the sort of production on both sides of the ball that would make them a Super Bowl contender.
 The best thing that could happen to New Orleans is probably a decline in the teams around them, with the Panthers regressing toward league-average in close games and the Falcons struggling with dysfunction (perceived or otherwise) on offense.

-Berry loves Packers Jones
+Berry loves Packers' Jones

 Matthew Berry checks off the many reasons why Aaron Jones is the Packers running back to roster despite being suspended for the first two games of the season.